Nicolas Feldhahn: Life in the 3. Liga (2008–15)

 He moved to Werder Bremen II for the 2008–09 season where he scored three goals in 32 appearances.
 He received 12 yellow cards during the season.
 During the 2009–10 season, he scored four goals in 35 appearances.

 He then moved to Kickers Offenbach for the 2010–11 season.
 He scored three goals in 31 league appearances and a goal in three German Cup appearances.
 During the 2011–12 season, he made 14 league appearances.
 During the 2012–13 season, which ended up as his final season at the club, he scored two goals in 37 league appearances.
 He also made four German Cup appearances during the season.

 He then moved to VfL Osnabrück for the 2013–14 season.
 In his first season, he scored five goals in 32 league appearances and two German Cup appearances.
 He was sent–off in a 3–1 loss to Rot-Weiß Erfurt on 28 September 2013.
 Again, during the 2014–15 season, he scored five goals in 32 league appearances.

 Bayern Munich (2015–22)

 During the 2015–16 season, he made a league appearance and a DFB-Pokal appearance before transferring to Bayern Munich II on 26 August 2015.

 In the pre-season for the 2016–17 season, Feldhahn played for the first team.
 He played against Manchester City, A.C.
 Milan, Inter Milan, and Real Madrid.
 Carlo Ancelotti put Feldhahn on the bench for the 2016 DFL-Supercup against Borussia Dortmund and the first round of the 2016–17 DFB-Pokal against Carl Zeiss Jena.
 Feldhahn did not come into either match.
-During his time with the first team, he had also played for the reserve team.
+During his time with the first team, he also played for the reserve team.
 Bayern put Feldhahn in their UEFA Champions League squad for the 2016–17 season.

 In May 2022 Feldhahn announced he would retire at the end of the 2021–22 season.
+He received his last call-up with the Bayern Munich senior team as an unused substitute during a 2–1 home loss Bundesliga match against Borussia Mönchengladbach on 7 January 2022.